eurooooo/UMassGrades/README.md

 <li>Port:5432 (Ensure nothing else is running on this port)</li>
 <h3>Running the Backend:</h3>
 <li>Within Intellij, run the application</li>
-    Go to localhost 8080 to confirm it is working (Make sure nothing else is running on that port)
+    Go to localhost:8080 to confirm it is working (Make sure nothing else is running on that port)
 <h3>Running the Frontend:</h3>
 <pre><code>npm run dev
 npm run install</code></pre>